Behind the Planet of the Apes

 Behind the Planet of the Apes is a 1998 American television documentary directed by Kevin Burns and David Comtois who also co-wrote it with Brian Anthony and produced by Foxstar Productions.
+It premiered on AMC on September 6, 1998 as part of their two-day 30th anniversary Planet of the Apes marathon.

 Premise

 It focuses on the five films in the original Planet of the Apes series, and is hosted and narrated by Roddy McDowall, who played Cornelius in the 1968 film Planet of the Apes and Escape from the Planet of the Apes and his son Caesar in Conquest of the Planet of the Apes and Battle for the Planet of the Apes.
 The documentary premiered on AMC to commemorate the thirtieth anniversary of the first 1968 film.

 The documentary discusses the ideas and works that led to the production of the films and franchise, including two television series, one live action and one animated for children.
 The documentary begins with the original novel written by author Pierre Boulle and how it caught the interest of producer Arthur P. Jacobs, who brought it to 20th Century Fox.
 The development and production of each film is discussed, including casting, costume design, filming locations and behind the scenes footage.